nomadicj/nomadicj.github.io/_posts/2022-11-25-Buyer Beware | Considerations when weighing and M&A opportunity.md

 ## Integration Planning

-The value of the acquired company/product
+The value of the acquired company/product is related to your ability to integrate them.
+Do you intent to have them as a standalone organisation adjacent to your own?
+Do you intend to fully integrate their technology into your own stack?
+Or something in between?
+Understanding this is going to be key when planning the acquisition.
+Importantly I would suggest considering three major milestones:

 ### Immediate

 ### 90 days